 5 year fixed mortgages

-What is a 5 year fixed rate mortgage?
-And how do you find the best 5 year fixed mortgage?
+Compare our best 5 year fixed mortgages.
+Discover: what is a 5 year fixed rate mortgage, and how do you find the best 5 year fixed mortgage?

 What is a 5 year fixed rate mortgage?